priyanka-sec/SOC-Email-Security-Investigation/README.md

 <div align="center">

-*This project replicates the exact investigation workflow a SOC Analyst performs during a phishing email incident in a real enterprise Security Operations Centre.*
+*This project demonstrates a realistic SOC investigation workflow for analysing and responding to a phishing email incident in an enterprise environment.*

 </div>